syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 ## Creating a Chart from scratch

-An instance of **IOfficeChart** can be used to create or modify the charts in PowerPoint presentation.
+An instance of **IOfficeChart** can be used to create or modify the charts in PowerPoint Presentation.
 The following code example demonstrates how to create a simple chart by adding data from scratch.

 {% tabs %}

 {% highlight c# %}

-//Creates a presentation instance
+//Creates a Presentation instance

 IPresentation presentation = Presentation.Create();

-//Adds a blank slide to the presentation
+//Adds a blank slide to the Presentation

 ISlide slide = presentation.Slides.Add(SlideLayoutType.Blank);